 a.
-President/Deputy President Appeals Arbitration Division
+President/Deputy President of the Appeals Arbitration Division b.
+President/Deputy President of the Ordinary Arbitration Division

 The President of the Appeals Arbitration Division presides over the Appeals Arbitration Division of the CAS.
 The role primarily involves issuing orders on procedural matters and appointing CAS arbitrators as Panel Presidents and Sole Arbitrators, or as arbitrators where a party has failed to nominate an arbitrator.